Central Retina Arterial Occlusion (CRAO)

 To date, hyperbaric oxygen therapy is the only treatment option for CRAO with favorable results.
 It should be treated within 8-24 hours to achieve optimal outcomes.
 Some visual acuity (light/dark) may be recovered for up to two weeks.

-Hyperbaric oxygen therapy increases the chance of reversing the loss of vision IF retinal tissue isn’t irreparably damaged with cell death and necrosis in the inner layers of the retinal artery, and to supply oxygen to the retinal tissue to maintain its life while blood flow is restored (either medically assisted or spontaneous).
+Hyperbaric oxygen therapy delivered at HyOx increases the chance of reversing the loss of vision IF retinal tissue isn’t irreparably damaged with cell death and necrosis in the inner layers of the retinal artery, and to supply oxygen to the retinal tissue to maintain its life while blood flow is restored (either medically assisted or spontaneous).

 Crush Injury, Compartment Syndrome (acute traumatic peripheral ischemias)